dals1791/1207-Project3-Frontend/README.md

 **Transactions Shcema**
 - Description of transaction made ex: 'Sushi with family'
 - Category of the transaction ex: Food, Gas, Travel, Groceries.
-- Amount Spent for the transaction
+- Amount of money for the transaction
 - The date transaction was made
 - What type of transaction?
 Routine Yes/No? --> Routine is for bills.
 If user has monthly bills to pay, that becomes a routine transaction.
 - What type of transaction?
 Expense Yes/No? --> User can spend money or receive money.
 If someone pays them back or the user gets paid for work, the transaction is added to their income.